afsunday/podtable/README.md

 });
 ```

+#### `rowGroup`

-The config option `rowGroup` which takes in a boolean in order to use the row group feature, so for this to work
+This config option which takes in a boolean in order to use the row group feature, so for this to work

 * Data Iteration needs to be done via the body tag that is rows should be grouped together via the body tag